Mexcala formosa: Description

 Like all Mexcala spiders, the species is slender and medium-sized.
 The male has a cephalothorax with a typical length of 2.9 mm and width 2.0 mm.
 The spider has a dark brown pear-shaped carapace with a dark line running along its edges.
 The black eye field has a scattering of brown bristles.
 It has a low, dark clypeus.
 The chelicerae are long with very short spike-like bristles.
 The remaining mouthparts and sternum are dark brown.
 The abdomen is brownish with an indistinct pattern of dark patches in the centre.
 It is typically 3.5 mm long and 1.7 mm wide.
 The underside is yellow with a tint of grey.
 The spinnerets are brownish.
 It has long thin brown legs.
-The pedipalps are brown with a some white scales visible on the surface of the cymbium.
+The pedipalps are brown with some white scales visible on the surface of the cymbium.
 It has a straight tibial apophysis, or spike, that has a wider base than other species.
 The palpal bulb is triangular in form with a large lobe to the back.
 The embolus is short and slightly bent.
 It is fixed to the tegulum.

 The spider is similar to others in the genus.
 It is related to Mexcala agilis and Mexcala elegans, but can be distinguished by its thinner tibial apophysis and the white scales that can be seen on the cymbium.
 The female has not been described.